 How many pairs of postpartum underwear do I need?

-This depends on a number of factors, in particular what type of underwear you're thinking of getting.
+This depends on a number of factors, particularly the type of underwear you're thinking of getting.
 Many women find that they only need to use disposable underwear for the first week or so after giving birth, after which point they switch to regular underwear with a pad.
 So if you're going the disposable route, you may find that you just need enough for a few weeks.
 (Assume you'll be changing them often in the first few days.)
-After that you would want enough to be able to have time to wear and wash in a similar way to you do with your regular laundry.
+After that, you would want enough to have time to wear and wash in a similar way to how you do with your regular laundry.

 Are disposable underwear good for postpartum?